 There are many choices for accommodation in Gallipoli, Italy.
 Although we didn’t stay overnight, we noted the many guesthouses, Airbnb apartments and hotels throughout the Old Town – which we think would be the best place to stay.
 Visitors can find vacation apartments and hotels in Gallipoli, Italy on Booking.com. – but first use our Tips for Finding the Best Hotels.

 Restaurants in Gallipoli, Italy

-Italian cuisine – focused heavily on seafood – is the most popular fare in the city.
+Italian cuisine – focused heavily on seafood – is the most popular fare in Gallipoli.
+Meals are highlighted by regional wine.
 Whether looking for fine dining or fast food, there are numerous Gallipoli restaurants to satisfy your craving!
 Find top-rated places to eat on TripAdvisor.

 Gallipoli, Italy Weather

 The city enjoys a Mediterranean climate, with hot sunny summers and mild winters.
 Find the current weather forecast on Weather.com.

 Gallipoli travel is a bit more interesting if you understand a little about Gallipoli history.
 The city has a long history that dates to ancient times.
 Due to its ideal geographic location, the city was built up, fought over and destroyed several times.
 Since the 19th century, however, it has been part of Italy and has served as a lovely seaside holiday destination.